Alex1304/botrino/website/docs/intro.md

 This is how came the idea of this project: have something that can handle for you all the initial workflow of setting up a project with a solid structure, at the only cost of letting the framework choose some libraries for you, so that you can focus on what matters.
 Botrino is born.

-It also aims at providing a [command extension](command-extension/overview.md) that integrates well with the structure of Botrino, while still letting you the choice of using your own.
+It also aims at providing a [library for Discord's Interaction API](interaction-library/overview.md) that integrates well with the structure of Botrino, while still being decoupled from it.

 ## Overview